benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 Congratulations on the decision to switch to Adobe Analytics!
 You’ve taken your first step into a larger world.
 Although no two analytics tools are exactly the same, the leading web analytics tools (Adobe Analytics and Google Analytics) share enough common functionality that you can quickly learn how to get meaningful insights into your business.

-This guide presents three common report types that help you to learn core concepts and workflows in Adobe Analytics, focusing on key similarities and differences between Adobe and other popular tools.
+This guide presents common report types that help you to learn core concepts and workflows in Adobe Analytics, focusing on key similarities and differences between Adobe and other popular tools.
 This guide is designed for analysts who are familiar with basic digital analytics concepts, but new to Adobe Analytics.

 In this guide, you will learn:

 1. Core Adobe Analytics concepts and capabilities and how they relate to other analytics platforms
 1. How to translate specific workflows and terminology into Adobe Analytics
 1. A few advanced capabilities unique to Adobe Analytics

+Additionally, this guide provides step-by-step instructions for working with features in the following report types:

+*Site Content Reports
+*Marketing Channels Reports
+*Products and Funnel Reports

 ## Requirements